Getting started

 If you had previously enabled user sign-in by running amplify add auth in your project, the policies will be connected to an Authenticated Role within Cognito Identity Pools which has scoped permissions to the objects in the S3 bucket prefixed by a user's Cognito Identity ID.
 If you haven't configured user sign-in, then an Unauthenticated Role will be assigned for each unique user/device combination, which will still have scoped permissions to owned objects.

-• Protected: Readable by all authenticated users, writable only by the owner.
-Files are stored with the protected/{cognito_user_identity_id}/ prefix.
+public/prefix in your S3 bucket. - Protected: Readable by all authenticated users, writable only by the owner.
+Files are stored with the

-• Private: Only accessible by the owner.
-Files are stored with the private/{cognito_user_identity_id}/ prefix.
+protected/{cognito_user_identity_id}/prefix. - Private: Only accessible by the owner.
+Files are stored with the

-The cognito_user_identity_id corresponds to the owner's unique Amazon Cognito Identity ID.
-See Authentication for more information on how to get the cognito_user_identity_id for a signed in user.
+cognito_user_identity_idcorresponds to the owner's unique Amazon Cognito Identity ID.
+See Authentication for more information on how to get thecognito_user_identity_idfor a signed in user.

 Set Up Your Backend

-5. Confirm that you have storage and auth set up by running amplify status:
+Confirm that you have storage and auth set up by running

 Lambda Triggers